adrian-salajan/adrian-salajan.github.io/_includes/posts/fundamentals-of-architecture-body.md

 When considering size, adapt to:

+1. Purpose/domain
-1. Purpose/domain Service should be cohesive and solve a business requirement
+    Service should be cohesive and solve a business requirement
+2. Transactions
-2. Transactions Distributed transactions are very hard to manage - can make the service bigger to avoid distributed tx
+    Distributed transactions are very hard to manage - can make the service bigger to avoid distributed tx.
+3. Choreography
-3. Choreography To much inter-service communication - can avoid if making the service bigger
+    To much inter-service communication - can avoid if making the service bigger

--   can have a \"local\" mediator microservice when orchestration in needed for complex procceses and better error handling
+-   can have a \"local\" mediator microservice when orchestration in needed for complex processes and better error handling
 -   Don\'t do distributed transactions - increase granularity